-While this method can work Saf-T-Swim prefers a gentler more nurturing way for your child to learn.
+While this method can work, Saf-T-Swim prefers a gentler more nurturing way for your child to learn.
 See Why Below!

 Saf-T-Swim Child Centered Learning Swim Lessons

 As a proud member of the United States Swim School Association, our baby swim lessons are based on a child centered learning environment.
 Our classes are taught at the child’s own pace, with emotional, physical, cognitive, and psychological development taken into account.
-Our teachers will hold, nurture and love the babies, all done while building a trusting relationship.
-Our lessons are designed to take advantage of a baby’s natural born water instincts, (keep in mind that an infant or babies first 9 months are spent in a liquid environment when in the womb.
+Saf-T-Swim teachers will hold, nurture and love the babies, all done while building a trusting relationship.
+Our lessons are designed to take advantage of a baby’s natural born water instincts.
+Keep in mind that an infant or baby’s first 9 months are spent in a liquid environment when in the womb.

 We teach children the five essential swimming skills every child should know and learn.
 The essentials are: buoyancy, arm/leg motion, breath control, body positioning, and one of the most important, flotation!
 All skills are taught alongside learning to love but respect the water.

 The 1st and most crucial thing we teach is our pop-in method.
 Which focuses immediately on an infant or toddler learning how to, if they fell in, to hold their breath.
 Then turn and kick face down back to and reach for the wall.